 Paint might be literally superficial, but a good paint job or a bad one makes a huge difference in the look, and feel of a building, office space, or home.
 While many people paint their own interiors, most have to hire a professional if they want a professional-quality job.

+You do not need a degree, nor do you need to complete a specialized training program to paint.
+However, many states require painters to obtain a license and/or register as a contractor.
 You will also need to get insurance to protect you from liability should anything go wrong.

 Top Painter Skills

 To serve a client’s needs, you must understand what the client wants.
 Unfortunately, many people do not know how to explain what they want clearly, so you will have to be able to either draw out more exact instructions or use your judgment to fill in the details.
 Remember that good communication means hearing and respecting what the client wants, not what you think they should want.
-You can make suggestions, but the owner of the property always has final say.
+You can make suggestions, but the owner of the property always has the final say.

 Most clients will need you to make at least some judgment calls in your work, and some will directly ask you for advice.
 You need a strong sense of what looks good.
 Think of the job site as a work of art.